-Onnoghen: our democracy in danger - Vanguard News Nigeria
+Onnoghen: Our democracy in danger - Vanguard News Nigeria

-THE purported suspension of the Chief Justice of Nigeria (CJN), Hon Justice Walter Onnoghen by President Muhammadu Buhari has put our hard-won democracy in great danger.
-It was a coup against the Judiciary, the third arm of our presidential democracy; a cynical violation of the principle of separation of powers.
+THE purported suspension of the Chief Justice of Nigeria, CJN, Hon Justice Walter Onnoghen by President Muhammadu Buhari may have put our hard-won democracy in great danger.
+It was an assault against the Judiciary, the third arm of our presidential democracy; a cynical violation of the principle of separation of powers.

-The President acted on an order of the Code of Conduct Tribunal (CCT) which undertook to try the CJN based on a petition accusing him of failure to declare his assets as the law mandates.
+The President told the nation he acted on an order of the Code of Conduct Tribunal, CCT, which undertook to try the CJN based on a petition accusing him of failure to declare his assets as the law mandates.
 Buhari ignored the fact that even the issue of the competent jurisdiction of the CCT to try the CJN had not been settled.
-Also overlooked were the constitutional provisions (Section 292) which define the process by which a judicial officer can be removed from office.
+He also overlooked the constitutional provisions (Section 292) which define the process by which a judicial officer can be removed from office.

 The danger of the President’s action is that it has set the polity on edge.
 The core substance of the case – the alleged misconduct and corruption against the CJN – has been overshadowed by the perception that Onnoghen is being rushed out of office to prevent him from playing his constitutional role in the impending elections in which the Judiciary is the final arbiter.